Pairings | Fish & shellfish

 Paella de Marisco (Seafood Paella)

-This popular version focuses solely on seafood, such as prawns, mussels, clams, squid, and fish.
+This version focuses solely on seafood, such as prawns, mussels, clams, squid, and fish.
 It omits meat and relies on seafood stock to enrich the rice with a briny, oceanic flavour.

 Wine pairing: A crisp, citrusy white wine like Albariño or Verdejo